Let's say it. The WHOLE MOVIE is a Tearjerker. There's a reason why it won the Best Picture Oscar.

 Itzhak (with tears in his eyes): I think I'd better have it now.

-The last person in the procession places a flower on Schindler's grave and silently watches over his resting place.
+- The last person in the procession places a flower on Schindler's grave and silently watches over his resting place.
 That man?
 Liam Neeson.

-Producer Branko Lustig's speech after winning the Oscar also counts as this.
+- Producer Branko Lustig's speech after winning the Best Picture Oscar also counts as this.
 He is a survivor of Auschwitz.

 - The title theme by John Williams; the violin almost sounds like it's sobbing, wailing out its grief and pain at so much loss.